Bensoli-Inc/Bensoli-inc/README.md

 🔭 Currently working on an ERP system project

- I’m currently learning javascript and python 🌱
+ I’m currently learning javascript, python & Devops 🌱

  📫 How to reach me: www.bensolinc.com